Serendipity2-0/TradeManV1/Executor/OrderBot/OrderBot.md

-Name: OrderBot
+Name: OrderBotUtils
-Status:
+Status: In Progress
-Description:
+Description: Create a framework which outputs the order_details_dict and passes it to the order center
-SampleData:
+SampleData: order_details_dict
-Dependencies:
+Dependencies: [OrderCenterUtils]